-Please ensure that you develop your financial plan for the new school based on the information provided in this document.
-If you have any queries about funding for the new school, please contact us via schoolreview@norfolk.gov.uk
+Please ensure that you develop your financial plan for the new school based on the information provided in this document and be ready to provide it, if invited for interview.
+If you have any queries about funding for the new school, please contact us via schoolreview@norfolk.gov.uk.

-Section G - Impact and Equalities Assessments
+7. Section G - Impact and Equalities Assessments